shockturtle/archipelago/README.md

+Welcome to my theoretical Patapon 1 randomizer setup guide.
 This page is incomplete.
 The following readme is a mockup for a Patapon Randomizer setup.
 ## Setup
 Download the following two files from the [Releases page in Github](putlinkhere):
 - patapon.yaml